-The price risk sensitivity analysis has been determined based on the exposure to price risks at the reporting date on investments.
+The market price risk sensitivity analysis has been determined based on the exposure to price risks at the reporting date on investments.
 The analysis assumes that all other variables remain constant.
 The method remained consistent with the prior period.

-If the equity indexes had been 3% lower, the Scheme's surplus and accumulated funds for the year would have been unaffected as the equity investments are classified as investments at fair value through other comprehensive income.
-The revaluation reserve would reduce by R 5 million (2019: R 15 million) as a result of the change in the market value of instruments.
+The Scheme uses a sensitivity analysis technique for financial market risks that measures the estimated change to profit or loss and accumulated funds.
+If the equity indexes had been 3% lower, the Scheme's surplus and accumulated funds for the year would reduce by R 5 million (2020: R 5 million) as a result of the change in the market value of instruments.

-22.3 CAPITAL RISK MANAGEMENT
+20.3 CAPITAL RISK MANAGEMENT